dataswift/open-source-developer-portal/app/guides/transfer-money-between-users/02-create-verified-customer.md

 }
 ```

 When the customer is created, you’ll receive the customer URL in the location header.

-If using an SDK, the location will be returned to you upon calling `create()`.
+**Important:** There are various reasons a Verified Customer will result in a status other than `verified` which you will want to account for after the Customer is created.
+Reference the Customer verification resource article for more information on [handling verification statuses](https://developers.dwolla.com/resources/customer-verification/handling-verification-statuses.html).

 <nav class="pager-nav">
     <a href="./01-access-token.html">Back: Generate an access token</a>